Recap: qualitative research vs. quantitative research

 Maybe the classic among data collection methods, in depth interviews allow the researcher to connect personally with the participants and gather data in a one-on-one session.
 As well as listening to the participant, the researcher can gain insights by observing body language, tone of voice and facial expression to gather information in greater detail.
 Open ended questions are used to encourage participants to express their perspectives and feelings in their own words.

 Like qualitative interviews, focus groups provide in depth insights through personal communication and direct observations.
 They often take place in natural settings with the researcher acting as moderator for a small group discussion.
 Focus groups are a type of qualitative study best known for their market research application, but they can be used by qualitative researchers in a wide range of fields, such as health sciences, social research and social sciences.

 This kind of qualitative study involves data collection without direct interaction between participant and researcher.
 Instead, qualitative data is drawn from direct observation of people, often in their natural settings.
-This gives the qualitative researchers less specific information on their thoughts and feelings, but may offer a better understanding of behaviors and relationships in specific contexts, such as a busy office, a clinic or a classroom.
+This gives the qualitative researchers less specific information on their thoughts and feelings, but may offer a better understanding of behaviours and relationships in specific contexts, such as a busy office, a clinic or a classroom.

 Online discussion boards allow researchers to study conversations on the topics they are interested in, as well as asking questions themselves.
 One benefit is that the wealth of discussion boards online offers data on almost every topic imaginable, since this format is one of the internet’s oldest, significantly pre-dating social media.
-Discussion board data can even be analyzed at scale with the use of text mining.
+Discussion board data can even be analysed at scale with the use of text mining.